MY STORY

 During my time at Nicholls State I developed a medical syndrome called POTS, postural orthostatic tachycardia syndrome, which resulted in blackouts.
 Those blackouts quickly took over my life, taking away first my ability to play volleyball, then my ability to drive, to attend classes without being strapped into a wheelchair and ultimately my independence when the blackouts became a daily event averaging 8 per day.

 Ultimately the blackouts led to a life changing event in October of 1995 when I passed out on a street and was run over by a car.
 At the scene of the accident I was, for a while, a quadriplegic vegetable regaining the movement of two fingers on my right hand before leaving the scene.
 I instantly developed a profound appreciation and gratitude for the uses those two fingers could grant me for a lifetime.
-YOU SEE WHEN YOU LOOSE EVERYTHING, YOU APPRECIATE EVERYTHING!
+YOU SEE WHEN YOU LOSE EVERYTHING, YOU APPRECIATE EVERYTHING!
 I was driven to recover to my fullest potential and complete my degree.
 It took me a year and a half to relearn how to use my left side, regain the ability to walk again and discover a new way to deal with my “new normal” of memory issues spanning both short term issues and amnesia due to the extensive head trauma from the accident.
 I returned to Nicholls State in 1997, met Josh, married Josh and earned my art degree in December of 1999.
 Walking across that stage was an accomplishment of determination and a symbolic achievement to overcome regardless the obstacle.
 Along my road of recovery I’ve learned an appreciation for the little things in life and the importance of family, as well as a profound understanding of the power of positive thought and the desire to notice the beauty that surrounds us daily.

 Family & A New Life’s Passion